yannickl88/blog-articles/drafts/monty-hall-problem.md

 $problem = new MoneyHall();
 $problem->pick(random_int(1, 3), function (array $doors) {});
 ```
+> Note here that we are assuming `random_int(1, 3)` is truly random.
+PHP does do a good job of having a real random value but it remains pseudo-random.
+However, for the sake of this example, it is good enough.

 This is also a nice encapsulation example.
 From the outside (i.e., from an instance of `MontyHall`) you cannot see the correct answer.
 The only way to find out is to call `::pick()` and see if it was correct.